 Confessions of a Volunteer, Part 3

-When I first arrived I went to every service, 9AM and 9PM, every day.
-As my time continued I found reasons to not walk back over for the evening service or to skip the morning service for a little extra sleep.
-Now that I am in my last month on Iona I have recommitted to going to service again.
+Also when I first arrived I went to every service, 9AM and 9PM, every day.
+As my time continued I found reasons to not walk back over for the evening service or to skip the morning service in favor of a little extra sleep.
+In my last month on Iona I recommitted to going to service again.
 The sleep and the walk are not enough to satisfy my longing for the music, good words, insights and challenges I receive.
-I am glad I’ve returned to the practice of twice daily worship.
+I am glad I returned to the practice of twice daily worship.
 Services are so lovely and give me so much, even when I roll my eyes over the “practical notices”.
-IT’s rather nice to have been here so long I’ve committed them to memory.
+It’s rather nice to have been here so long I’ve committed them to memory.
+But still they are a little mind numbing.

 Previous